Judge: Blame in Italy cable car deaths rests with technician | Law-Order

 - Italy

-The three suspects in Italy's cable car disaster that killed 14 people were allowed to leave prison Sunday after a judge indicated that most of the blame fell on a service technician who intentionally disabled the car's emergency brake because it kept locking spontaneously.
+The three suspects in Italy's cable car disaster that killed 14 people were allowed to leave prison Sunday after a judge indicated that for now blame fell on just one: a service technician who intentionally disabled the car's emergency brake because it kept locking spontaneously.

-After evaluating the prosecutors' case and their request for continued detention of the three, Buonamici ordered those two freed while allowing the technician, Gabriele Tadini, to leave under house arrest.
-The three men left the Verbania prison early Sunday, accompanied by their lawyers.
+After evaluating prosecutors' request for continued detention of the three, Buonamici determined there was no flight risk, ordered the managers freed while allowing the technician, Gabriele Tadini, to leave under house arrest.
+The three men, who remain under investigation, left Verbania prison early Sunday, accompanied by their lawyers.

-Fourteen people were killed when the lead cable of the Mottarone funicular overlooking Lake Maggiore in northern Italy snapped and the emergency brake failed to prevent the cable car from reeling backward down the support line.
-The cable car pulled off the line entirely when it hit a support pylon, crashed to the ground and then rolled down the mountain until it was stopped by a stand of trees.
-The lone survivor, 5-year-old Eitan Biran, remains hospitalised but conscious.
+Fourteen people were killed when the lead cable of the Mottarone funicular overlooking Lake Maggiore in northern Italy snapped and the emergency brake failed to prevent the cable car from reeling at high speed backward down the support line.
+The cable car pulled off the line entirely after passing the support pylon, crashed to the ground and then rolled down the mountain until it was stopped by a stand of trees.
+The lone survivor, 5-year-old Eitan Biran, remains hospitalised but conscious, with his aunt looking after him.
+Eitan's Israeli-born parents, his younger brother and his great-grandparents were killed in the disaster and their remains were sent back to Israel.

-It is not known why the cable snapped.
-The Italian region of Piedmont observed a minute of silence at noon Sunday, and flags were flying at half-staff to mark the moment one week ago when the disaster struck.

-Tadini admitted during questioning that he had left a fork-shaped bracket on the cable car's emergency brake to disable it because it kept locking on its own while the car was in service, said his lawyer Marcello Perillo.
-Speaking to reporters outside the Verbania prison, Perillo said Tadini never would have left the bracket in place if he thought the lead cable would snap, as it did.(AP) RUP RUP
+It isn't known why the pulling cable snapped.
+The Vipiteno, Italy-based company that maintains the lift, Leitner SpA, has said “no irregularities were detected'' during the November 2020 magnetic testing of the lead cable, and that every other annual check hadn't turned up problems either.
+Tadini admitted during questioning that he had left a fork-shaped bracket on the cable car's emergency brake to disable it because it kept locking on its own while the car was in service, said his lawyer, Marcello Perillo.
+Speaking to reporters outside Verbania prison, Perillo said Tadini never would have left the bracket in place if he thought doing so might endanger passengers.

+“He is not a criminal and would never have let people go up with the braking system blocked had he known that there was even a possibility that the cable would have broken,” Perillo said.
+“He can't even begin to get his head around the fact that the cable broke.”
+Based on Tadini's testimony, prosecutors had hypothesized that the managers knew about the jerry-rigged brake and had an economic reason in using it to keep the funicular running.
+Prosecutor Olimpia Bossi said the owner would have had to have taken the whole lift out of service for the more extensive, “radical'' repairs that were necessary.
+The lift, which features four large tram cars bringing passengers up and down the mountain, only reopened on April 26 after a lengthy COVID-19 shutdown and was gearing up for the summer tourist season in a picturesque part of northern Italy.

+But lawyers for Nerini and Perocchio said the two denied knowing anything about Tadini's maneuver and said they had no reason to let a cable car without a brake system operate.
+The judge concurred, noting that neither they nor Leitner, the maintenance company, would have had an interest in doing so.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)